AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 - "Authorization" HTTP Request Header (Access Token) must be provided.

-**4- Refresh a session (update a session to get a new access token and a new refresh token instead of the expired access token) (PATCH):**
+**4- Refresh a session (update a session to get a new Access Token and a new Refresh Token instead of the expired Access Token) (PATCH):**

 **PATCH /v1/sessions/{sessionid}**